 by Catherine Pratt

 Whenever my dog, Barney, comes into the house after having been for a ride in the car, he runs to the pen we have set up for him by the back door.
 It’s not something we intentionally trained him to do.
-The habit came simply because my husband tended to put him in his pen whenever they came in.
+The habit came simply because my husband did it a few times when he needed him out of the way when we were bringing in a number of parcels.
 After doing it a few times, Barney just figures that’s what you do when you come inside after a car ride.

 It’s the same with your thinking.
 You get into the habit of thinking a certain way and then you’ll rarely question it after that.